EMAIL: [email protected] PHONE: 1-877-930-8360

 – Hear me!”

-For myriad reasons too expansive to discuss here, the couple cannot communicate, and what was once positive emotion is now profoundly negative.
+For myriad reasons too expansive to discuss here, the couple cannot communicate, and what was once a positive emotion is now profoundly negative.
 The dark side of love (hate) prevails, and neither feels heard or understood.
 Consequently, a messy, contentious divorce floats to the top.”

-“If you have heard of the 7/38/55 rule, you will remember that seven percent of communication is verbal (spoken words); 38 percent is vocal (how words are spoken), and 55 percent is body language.
+“If you have heard of the 7/38/55 rule, you will remember that seven percent of communication is verbal (spoken words), 38 percent is vocal (how words are spoken), and 55 percent is body language.
 Thus, 93 percent of communication is non-verbal!

 “Enter virtual divorce.
 In the confines of their own safe spaces, the partners can meet with their attorney(s) without feeling the other’s negative energy or witnessing their angry body language.”